DiamondLightSource/dodal/docs/reference/plan-standards.md

 ## Use a list of standard baseline devices

-Bluesky has a standard preprocessor/plan decorator [baseline_decorator](https://blueskyproject.io/bluesky/main/generated/bluesky.preprocessors.baseline_decorator.html#bluesky.preprocessors.baseline_decorator) that reads from a collection of Readable devices at the start and end of every plan.
+Bluesky has a standard preprocessor/plan decorator [baseline_decorator](https://blueskyproject.io/bluesky/main/generated/bluesky.preprocessors.baseline_decorator.html#bluesky.preprocessors.baseline_decorator) that reads from a collection of Readable devices which are not usually included in the plan logic at the start and end of every plan.

-These devices are usually not included in the scan logic (e.g. upstream optical components).
-They are likely to be consistent across multiple plans, although they may be overridden by explicitly passed arguments.

 ### Example: besaline devices implementation and use for I22

-In this example, a set of Readable devices from the optics hutch is defined by injecting all the devices that we want to read at the start of the plan, while not being used directly in the plan logic.
+In this example, a set of Readable devices from the optics hutch is defined by injecting all the devices that we want to read at the start and end of the plan, while not being used directly in the plan logic.

 ```python
 # In sas_bluesky/baseline.py